On this page

 What if there is a problem with a classroom’s physical design that potentially prohibits access to an enrolled student with a disability?
 For example, what if a student in a wheelchair cannot fit through a door or the lab tables are too high?
 How should I respond if I am the faculty member instructing the course or an advisor for the student who is aware of potential problems the student may encounter?

-Answer: If a student enrolled in a course notifies you that s/he has a disability which prevents him/her to access the classroom or building, or if the student informs you that certain physical limitations exist in the classroom that prevent him/her from participating, please contact Dean Cohen immediately.
+Answer: If a student enrolled in a course notifies you that s/he has a disability which prevents him/her to access the classroom or building, or if the student informs you that certain physical limitations exist in the classroom that prevent him/her from participating, please contact Autumn Grant immediately.

 Section 504 and the ADA do not require schools to physically alter historical buildings to accommodate students with disabilities however schools do need to provide the same access to courses and programs equivalent to students without disabilities.
 If necessary, the physical location of a particular class may need to be moved to an accessible classroom or location.
 Physical adjustments may need to be made to classroom equipment in order to allow access for an enrolled student with a physical limitation.

 In advising, methods that guide students with disabilities away from particular courses or majors for which they are “otherwise qualified” are deemed discriminatory and are not a recommended practice.
 Keep in mind that general requirements for the degree and the various courses of study offered at the college allow students to choose from a wide range of courses in order to complete their degree or major.
 Students with disabilities should be advised about the academic requirements for each course they are considering enabling them to make the appropriate decision in their selection.
 Students should be provided with accurate, detailed information regarding course expectations before selecting a class or a major.
 Help students to match course selections with their strengths and interests.

 How should I implement an accommodation for extended time on tests and quizzes?